 Introduction

 Right wing extremism has been a sensitive topic in Germany for decades.
 After the Second World War, Germany wanted to forget about its past and to ban right wing extremism.
 It also constituted a law that would prevent that a single politician could take over the control of the state easily.
 Through their arts, music, paintings and movies, for instance, Germany wanted to show that it is no longer a Nazi-country, but a free Western country, such as most Western European countries.
 However, in practice it seems that it is not easy to ban the right wing extremism ideology out of the country.
-Still, right wing extremism is a difficult topic in Germany, as there have been recently several attacks of Nazis and right wing groups against foreigners, for example.
+Still, right wing extremism is a difficult topic in Germany, as there have been recently several attacks of Nazis and right wing groups against foreigners and Jews, for example.
 Moreover, the study of political scientist Christoph Butterwegge stated that,

 ‘Racism does not only occur by the right wing, but it is also a problem of the whole society.
 The right wing extremist’s hate towards the multicultural society has an impact on the political culture of the Bundesrepublik.
 Right wing extremist´s campaigns against ‘foreigners’ also get positive response of the main stream media.
 Nationalist reasoning, racial stereotyping and ethnic descriptions of societal problems are the dominant discourse’ (Butterwegge, 2006, p.
 112).

-Therefore, there is still a presence of right wing extremism within German society, even at the political centre, as the whole German political culture is influenced by this ideology.
+Therefore, there are, according to Butterwegge (2006), right wing ideologies to be noticed at the political centre.
 Moreover, even the media are influenced by right wing extremism.
 This is quite problematic because the media have a significant impact on society.
-This research will focus on this media climate, in which is explained in what way the powerful media influence society.
-Although it is hard to define right wing extremism, a recent definition that has been found shows that there has been a change of the definition of right wing extremism.
+The focus is on media climate, in which is explained in what way the powerful media influence society.
+Although it is hard to define right wing extremism, a recent definition shows that there has been a change of the definition of right wing extremism.
 Especially right after the Second World War, right wing extremism was strongly associated with anti-Semitism.
-10Nowadays, according to Frindte, Geschke, Haußecker, & Schmidtke, ‘the general definition of right wing extremism, refers mainly to xenophobic attitudes and actions’ (2015, p.
-50).
+Nowadays, Pfahl-Traughber, author of the book Rechtsextremismus in Deutschland und Europa: wissenschaftliche Analysen und journalistische Beobachtungen, defines right wing extremism as following, ‘right wing extremism stands for an "ultranationalist concept"’ (2014, p.
+499).
+Furthermore, another definition has been given by Kowalsky & Schroeder.
+They argue that, ‘on the individual level, right wing extremism can be associated with authoritarianism, nationalism, racism, antisemitism and a demonstrative and violent attitude’ (Kowalsky & Schroeder, 2013, p.
+27).
+A more detailed definition of the concept right wing extremism can be found in chapter 1 (p.
+10).
 The current debate of right wing extremism in Germany is particularly associated with migration.
 Hate against “foreigners”, “migrants” or “refugees” by right wing extremists is a very sensitive topic these days in German society.
 Migration plays a significant role in Germany nowadays.
 Especially the recent crisis in Syria of 2011, which is still ongoing, has caused a great influx of refugees in Germany.
-Germany is highly affected as being the main country for refugees.
-As is stated by Marschke and Brinkmann, “from the start of this decade, about the half of children who were born in Germany have a partial or a full migration background” (2015, p.11).
+As stated by Marschke and Brinkmann, “from the start of this decade, about half of the children who were born in Germany have a partial or a full migration background” (2015, p.11).